sceutre/jauth-cli/README.md

 ## Usage

-1. Create a .jauth file (format below)
+1. Create a .jauth file in your home directory (format below)
 2. Run `java -jar dist/jauth.jar`

 ## Format of ~/.jauth